How to plan a family vacation in Fort Myers, Florida

 Sanibel Island

-Sanibel Island is the place to go to relax and unwind as a family.
+Sanibel Island is the place to relax and unwind as a family.
 Sanibel has strict zoning laws, so you won’t find high rises here – the island is mostly a mix of condos and single-family homes.

 Sanibel Island offers great dining and multiple chances to see wildlife, but what she is best known for is the “Sanibel stoop.”
 Yes, Sanibel Island is a shell collector’s dream.